nhjjr/cbptools/docs/source/processing/clustering.rst

     Clustering may fail if the `eigen_tol` is set too low

-If the clustering fails due to a `numpy.linalg.LinAlgError` or because the requested number of clusters was not returned, CBPtools will store an empty output file and create a warning in the log file.
-At a later stage in the CBPtools workflow, processing will halt and provide a more detailed error log.
+If the clustering fails due to a `numpy.linalg.LinAlgError` or because the requested number of clusters was not returned, *CBPtools* will store an empty output file and create a warning in the log file.
+At a later stage in the *CBPtools* workflow, processing will halt and provide a more detailed error log.

 Hierarchical Clustering
 =======================
-This task is active only if the `agglomerative` clustering algorithm is defined in the configuration file.
+This task is active only if the `agglomerative` clustering algorithm is defined in the configuration file (:green:`parameteres:clustering:method`).

 .. glossary::
     Configuration fields